Mberic/ethsf-avatarpose/README.md

 ![sample-image](original.jpeg)

-2. We then apply edge detection and bit quantization to the frames
+2. We then apply edge detection to the frames

 ![edge-detected-image](image.jpeg)